burnedsap/burnedsap.github.io/_posts/2020-08-05-video-game-histories-burned-sky.md

 >
 > **Alexander**: There were no sketches, tryouts, on unaccepted versions.
 I simply created models in 3DSMax using my experience as a 3D-modelling hobbyist, rendered them and tried to make them as good as I could at the moment.
 Others had even less expertise in graphics, so there was no criticism and everything that was done got right into the game.
 The same is for the programming part: Sergey was working on the engine and others did not affect his work much.
 We all wanted to create something finished, and did not care much about polishing and perfection – we simply did not have enough skills to do anything significantly better.
 >
 > The only thing that was tweaked a bit is gameplay – the aircraft acceleration, max speed, set of weapons, how they work and how much power they have.
 We wanted to achieve a playable result that was fun, but still challenging.
-Not sure that we have dialed it perfectly )
+Not sure that we have dialed it perfectly :)
 >
 > As for the art, I think it is gone with my old computer.
 I did not back up anything then (now I do), and lost a lot of my early 3D artwork and other stuff.
 That is also the reason I cannot recall the dates perfectly: I'm used to rely on records and file creation dates, but do not have them now.
 >
 > **Salil**: _What are the other game projects you were later involved with?
 Any exciting ones you'd like to share?_
 >
-> Alexander: The next project with Digital Fantasy was Treasure Hunter: [Treasure Hunter - Free download and software reviews - CNET Download.com](https://download.cnet.com/Treasure-Hunter/3000-2099_4-10414780.html)
+> **Alexander**: The next project with Digital Fantasy was Treasure Hunter: [Treasure Hunter - Free download and software reviews - CNET Download.com](https://download.cnet.com/Treasure-Hunter/3000-2099_4-10414780.html)
 >
 > Treasure Hunter is also kind of trashy and not really playable (insanely hard!), but it's in 3D.
 I also have an archive with the full version.
 It still can be run, but works weirdly on modern graphics cards.
 >